Campus Center building, room 210E

 My fundamental approach to counseling is person-centered, based on the belief that people are able to work-through difficulties and enhance their lives given the appropriate conditions.

 Other influences on my counseling practice include family systems thinking, brain-compatible learning strategies, and narrative approaches to counseling.
 I also coordinate and supervise the graduate-level counseling interns at the Longview Counseling Center.

 Along with the other counselors at Longview Community College, I utilize a holistic approach to college, career, and personal success.
-One dimension of this includes teaching relaxation training and using biofeedback equipment to help people manage stress and enhance personal wellness.
+One dimension of this includes teaching relaxation training and using the biofeedback equipment in Longview's Relaxation Center to help people mange stress and enhance personal wellness.

 In my free time, I enjoy reading and travel with my spouse, daughter, and our two dogs (however, the dogs can't travel or read very well).
 Other interests include exercise, guitar, and volunteering in the community.

 I have been a counselor at MCC since 2003.
 My transition to counseling slowly evolved from my past work in a psychiatric hospital, a home for the mentally disabled, and at MCC as a student recruiter.

 My first counseling position in 1998, took me and my wife, Amanda, to Santa Fe, New Mexico where I worked at Santa Fe Community College for 5 years.
 My wife's new business brought us both back to our hometown of Kansas City.